mindorigin150/mindorigin150/README.md

   - 🚲 Cycling!
   - 🏸 Badminton!

-If you find my soul interesting, welcome to contact me!
+If you find me interesting, welcome to contact me!

 How to reach me:
-- 📫 Email: 1501454486@qq.com
+- 📫 Email: xinyuanli2327@outlook.com

 ### Skills
 <p align="center">